'I had to come’: Ruth Bader Ginsburg’s admirers line up to see her one more time

 She knew that in just a few days, President Trump would announce a conservative nominee to replace Ginsburg.
 And she knew Democrats were almost certainly powerless to stop it.

-The woman chosen to take Ginsburg’s seat is among the legions of female attorneys for whom she paved the way.
+The woman chosen to take Ginsburg’s seat will be among the legions of female attorneys for whom she paved the way.
 Ginsburg, who had to justify why she’d taken a man’s spot at Harvard Law School and couldn’t find a job after she graduated, spent decades fighting for gender equality before becoming the only second woman to ascend to the nation’s highest court in 1993.

 But those on the shortlist would play a vastly different role on the court than the liberal justice.
 A Trump nominee would give the court a 6-3 conservative majority capable of transforming the nation’s legal landscape and eroding some of the civil rights victories Ginsburg helped achieve, both in her time on the high court and as a pioneering lawyer.